 Evangeline, the Queen of Make-Believe

-In 2010 through 2013, the company was in development with EVANGELINE, the QUEEN of MAKE-BELIEVE .
+In 2010 through 2013, the company was in development with EVANGELINE, the QUEEN of MAKE-BELIEVE.
 A multimedia production, EQMB set in 1968 and centers around an East L.A. high school graduate who is a devoted daughter by day and a Hollywood go-go dancer by night; and tells the story of a journey of self-discovery by a young Chicana, whose neighborhood roots and make-believe world collide when she experiences the music of the Sunset Strip and the West Side art scene.
 This groundbreaking work represented the first time the 40-year songbook of David Hidalgo and Louie Pérez of Los Lobos was part of an original theatrical production.
 It also featured a unique animated video design by Claudio Rocha.
-MORE INFO HERE
+The show was remounted in 2018, once again at Plaza de la Raza, and this time featuring Grammy-winning chanteuse, Gaby Moreno.

 THEY SHOOT MEXICANS, DON’T THEY?